John Floyd (Georgia politician): Floyd's Neck

-Military career
+War of 1812

 On May 2, 1804, John Floyd was commissioned Captain of the 31st Militia in Camden County, Georgia.
 Two years later, on June 26, 1806, he was commissioned Brigadier-General, First Brigade of Georgia Militia.
 At the beginning of the War of 1812, General Floyd commanded a force at Point Peter near St. Marys in Camden County.
 Georgia had been the last state to join the American revolutionary forces, and many Tories left afterward for Florida, and hoped to return.
-Former Georgia governor and General George Mathews), as a special agent during the Patriot War, asked Floyd to hold his militia ready to help overthrow the Spanish government in East Florida.
+Former Georgia governor and General George Mathews, as a special agent during the Patriot War, asked Floyd to hold his militia ready to help overthrow the Spanish government in East Florida.
 Even though the U.S. government feared Britain would capture Florida, Floyd opposed invading Florida and wrote Georgia Governor David Mitchell questioning the request's propriety.
 President Madison disowned Mathew's conquest of Fernandina island, and General Mathews died on August 30, 1812, in Augusta, Georgia en route to Washington to defend his actions.

+Paramilitary operations in Florida

 Nonetheless, in October 1812, Floyd, along with about 120 volunteers, reached New Camp Hope in East Florida.
 Florida's Spanish Governor worked with the Seminoles and enlisted them to fight rebels as well as these invaders.
 Floyd wanted a fast and decisive strike, countering the Indians with a devastating blow.
 Difficulties arose.
 Military supplies ran short, food was scarce, his men came down with dysentery and fever.
 His pessimistic militia troops resisted the expedition, and ultimately, the attack never materialized.
 If the Patriots had succeeded, General John Floyd might have become Governor of territorial Florida.
 President James Madison had requested acceptable names to fill the position and General Mathews recommended General John Floyd as "most acceptable".

+Beginning of military operations against British-allied Creeks

+The Creek Indians, who allied themselves with the British forces, began attacks on white settlements in eastern and central Alabama and western Georgia.
+Indians from the Upper Creek Towns, known as Red Sticks, who resented the encroachment onto their lands, sought aggressively to reduce influences upon their tribal unions and wished to return their society to a traditional way of life in culture and religion.
+In September 1813, in response to the threats and to quell the Red Stick rebellion, General John Floyd was ordered to command Federal troops who were assembled at Camp Hope on the Ocmulgee River.
+These forces constructed forts in a defensive line along the Federal Road from the Ocmulgee River to the Alabama River.
+A stronghold, Fort Mitchell, was erected on the west bank of the Chattahoochee River.